Berwick House

-Berwick House is a Georgian country house on the banks of the River Severn, in the civil parish of Pimhill, north of Shrewsbury, in Shropshire, England.
+Berwick House is a Georgian country house on the banks of the River Severn, in the civil parish of Bomere Heath and District, north of Shrewsbury, in Shropshire, England.

 The house dates from the 1700s, and is listed at Grade II*.

 There was once a fine pair of fine wrought-iron gates by Robert Davies of Wrexham in the park to the south-east of the house, which are now at Newnham Paddox in Warwickshire.